McCambley/web_project_4/README.md

 ## Recent Update

-- Code has been refactored to comply more accurately with the Object Oriented Programming (OOP) paradigm.
+- Code has been refactored to incorporate ES6 classes to create a scalable and flexible build
-- New class definitions (FormValidator and Card) prepare future iterations of the project for smoother scalability
-- Functionality has maintained it's wonderfully robust state
+- Project has been rebuilt with Webpack to increase cross-browser performance and reduce time to load.
+Live deployment of the project still runs on Github Pages' native webpack build, but soon that deployment will be updated to match the configuration seen in this repository.

 ---